Frequently Asked Questions

 Who pays for hospice care?

 Hospice care is covered by most private insurers and HMO’s.
 In addition, it is a Medicare Part A benefit to all eligible Medicare recipients age 65 and older.
 As a result, Medicare pays for all hospice-covered benefits, including costs for the interdisciplinary medical team (services of the doctor, nurses, social workers, hospice aides), costs for medical supplies and equipment (such as wheelchairs, walkers, bandages, and catheters), as well as medications for symptom control and pain relief – all related to their hospice diagnosis.
-The only hospice related expense not covered by Medicare would be room and board if the patient is living in a nursing home or hospice residential facility – such as our Angela Hospice Care Center.
+The only hospice related expense not covered by Medicare would be room and board if the patient is living in a nursing home or hospice residential facility – such as our Angela Hospice Care Centers.
 In addition, Medicaid eligible patients and some with hospice coverage in their private health insurance may receive additional benefits such as reimbursement or coverage for room and board.

 Isn't considering hospice care like giving up hope?